Why hire an Incentive Travel Company instead of a Travel Agency?

 An incentive travel company:

-- Assists corporate clients (not individual travelers) with site selection and hotel contract negotiations to secure the best value for groups of 10 more.
+3. Assists corporate clients (not individual travelers) with site selection and hotel contract negotiations to secure the best value for groups of 10 or more.
 (Did you know hotels define groups as 10 or more?
 So, this is not an arbitrary Brightspot size definition.)

-- Designs the entire incentive trip (air, hotel, ground transportation arrangements; tours and excursions; group activities; private events at unique venues; entertainment; room gifts; etc.) from the moment the first VIP guest arrives on site and until the last guest leaves.
+5. Designs the entire incentive trip (air, hotel, ground transportation arrangements; tours and excursions; group activities; private events at unique venues; entertainment; room gifts; etc.) from

 Please call us at Brightspot if you’re looking to hire an incentive travel company with fresh ideas for your next program.